To all our members

-Our café, Serendipities, opened on the 3rd of June, for take-away’s only, with support from the Wellbeing Fund where we are able to offer a chance for individuals suffering with loneliness to socialise safely.
+Our café, Serendipities, opened on the 3rd of June with support from the Wellbeing Fund where we are able to offer a chance for individuals suffering with loneliness to socialise safely.
+We started with take away's only and began sit in's from July.
 We are now looking to move forward and open up other services.
 We are following Scottish Government and NHS guidelines.

-- Serendipities Café is open for take-aways only and will open for sit in’s from the 15th of July.
+- Serendipities Café is open for sit in's as of the 15th of July.

 - We are welcoming back volunteers from Monday the 22nd of June for the café and baking.
-We are limiting this to a maximum of 2 volunteers at the same.
+We are limiting this to a maximum of 1 volunteer at a time at the cafe.
 Please get in touch if you previously volunteered and would like return to volunteering.
-Volunteers will be required to wear a plastic face visor or mask.
+Volunteers will be required to wear a plastic face visor or mask unless exempt.